The-Olatunji/Complete-fullstack-end-to-end-deployment/README.md

 Add the following secrets:
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY

-### Kubernetes Configuration
-The KUBE_CONFIG_DATA secret is required for configuring kubectl in the pipeline.
-Follow these steps to generate and store the Kubeconfig:

 ### Running the Pipeline
 Once the pipeline is configured, it will automatically trigger on pushes to the master branch.